 If you need support accessing online services please contact our receptionists, who will be more than happy to help.

-For further information regarding our appointment system, please click here.
+Further information regarding our appointment system

 Please note if you would like access to view part of your medical record (medications, allergies/adverse reactions, immunisations, test results and coded data such as reason for consultation) there is also an information leaflet to view and consent form to complete.

 Use the link below to visit our Myerscough Students page.

 Sign up to GP online services to access a range of services via your computer, mobile or tablet.
 For more information..

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.

 How likely are you to recommend this Surgery to friends and family if they needed similar care or treatment?
 Please spend 2 minutes to take the Friends and Family Test.